Asli-Naqli: Plot

-Anand (Dev Anand) is a spoiled grandson of rich businessman Rai Bahadur (played by Nazir Hussain).
-His grandfather wants him to marry Rekha (Indira), only daughter and heiress of a rich man, in spite of Anand's disinterest for her.
-In the ensuring fight, Anand leaves his house to prove his worthiness and ends up in the streets of Bombay (present day Mumbai).
-There, Mohan (Anwar Hussain) meets Anand and takes Anand to his house in a poor neighborhood.
+Anand (Dev Anand) grandson of rich businessman Rai Bahadur (played by Nazir Hussain) is invited to marry Rekha, the only daughter of a rich man.
+Anand, however, is not enamoured.
+In the ensuing disagreement, Anand leaves home to prove his worth.
+He finds himself in a poor neighborhood in Mumbai after meeting Mohan (Anwar Hussain).

-Anand settles himself there temporarily and tries to find work.
-He meets a beautiful, educated young woman Renu (Sadhana Shivdasani) and gets impressed with her.
-She helps him to find a job, but he soon loses it due to his incompetence.
-Renu works in a small company, but tells her mother (Leela Chitnis) that she is attending college.
-She lies to her mother that her father is sending them money.
-When Anand asks, she explains that she is hiding the fact that her father is dead as her mother can't tolerate that news.
-Anand further impresses her and asks Renu to marry him and she happily agrees.
+Anand settles in and tries to find work.
+He meets a beautiful young woman Renu (Sadhana Shivdasani) and is enchanted.
+She helps him to find a job but he soon loses it through his incompetence.
+Renu works at a small company but hides the fact from her mother (Leela Chitnis because she believes that her mother could not bear the truth that her father is dead.
+She tells her that he sends the money she earns.
+Anand falls entirely in love and proposes to her delight.

-But Rai Bahadur discovers Anand's whereabouts and meets him.
-He demands that Anand forget Renu and marry Rekha, to which Anand disagrees.
-Rai Bahadur blackmails Renu that he would tell her mother about her father's death if she wouldn't marry a different person.
-Having no other way, she agrees and tells Anand to forget her.
-Renu's mother overhears this conversation and understands that her husband is no more.
-She accepts her fate and tells Renu that she should marry according to her own wishes.
-Renu and Anand marry and at the end, Rai Bahadur accepts Renu and transfers all his property to her name.
+Rai Bahadur however finds Anand and insists that he marry Rekha.
+When he receives Anand's reply he sets off to blackmail Renu - that he would tell her mother about her father's death if she does not reject Anand.
+She agrees and tells Anand to forget her.
+Renu's mother overhears this conversation and intervenes.
+She advises Renu to marry her own hearts desire.
+Renu and Anand marry with Rai Bahadur's blessings, a happy ending to a beautifully directed film.